 How do you define an MVP?

-A Minimum Viable Product (MVP) is a product in the early stages that aims to align product visions & strategy with market demands.
+A Minimum Viable Product (MVP) or minimally viable product is a product idea in the early stages that aims to align product visions & strategy with market demands.
 Most MVPs are designed to provide just enough functionality to attract first adopters and other innovative users.

 Let’s reiterate – it’s called minimum viable product for a reason

-That reason is to test out your ideas and hypotheses before launching a full-blown product to your audience.
-And not to createproduct you’re ready to start selling.
+That reason is to test out your business idea and business hypotheses before launching a full-blown product or app to your audience.
+And not to create product you’re ready to start selling.
 Let’s take a minute to understand that difference.

 So what is an MVP?

 Let’s start with what it isn’t.

 - It’s not your final product you’re launching to your customers (that should already be clear)

 - It’s not a beta version of your final product.
 (That’s, you know, a beta version.)